This search engine optimization (SEO) guide answers the question, “how do backlinks work for SEO?”

 The best way to create links for off-site SEO is at a slow and steady pace, as this will look more natural and won’t appear to be a spammy link-building tactic.
 Also, it’s best to build backlinks to a wide variety of pages on the site at the same time; not just a single web page.

-Generating links at a high velocity to a single page while the rest of the site receives none at all is a clear sign that manipulative link building is taking place and may be penalized by search engines like Google, Yahoo, or Bing.
+Generating links at a high velocity to a single page while the rest of the site receives none at all is a common sign that a manipulative link building may be taking place and could get the website penalized by search engines like Google, Yahoo, and Bing.

 Backlinks also work best when they’re coming from a topically relevant web page.
 That’s because Google’s algorithm takes into account the surrounding text (referred to as annotation text), as a signal for the relevancy of the link for specific search queries.